 Phased array inspection and imaging (PA) is an advanced method of ultrasonic testing (UT) used in NDT inspections.
 Phased-array focal law simulation is used to predict the inspection results and optimize the probe and wedge configurations.
 Inspection of complex shape components using a 2D matrix can be challenging.
 In the absence of a better solution, the 3D model usually comes from a CAD file or a theoretical model construction.
 However, the real component’s shape often varies considerably from theoretical models and, therefore, affects the ultrasound scan quality and probability of detection.

 For aerospace parts that often feature complex geometries, 3D modeling of a part combined with phased array inspection can be used to get a highly accurate representation of the damage.
-The 3D scan data acquired with Creaform’s NDT equipment provides aerospace maintenance teams the positioning and sizing information required by phased array ultrasonic testing.
+The 3D scan data acquired with Creaform’s NDT equipment and metroloy 3D scanner provides aerospace maintenance teams the positioning and sizing information required by phased array ultrasonic testing.
 This data is essential in determining proper maintenance, repair and overhaul (MRO) plans.